 If your shipment is small and you do not have to isolate your goods, you may want to opt for a shared container (less-than-container load, or LCL), also known as groupage.
 With groupage, you will pay only for the space you need.
 Please get in touch with iContainers for rates and other important information.

-Turkey’s largest port is owned by the Turkish State Railways (TCDD), with the PSA-Akfen consortium having the concession to manage the port.
+The port of Mersin is Turkey’s largest port and it is owned by the Turkish State Railways, with the PSA-Akfen consortium having the concession to manage the port.
 The port’s railway infrastructure is one of Turkey’s best.
 Containers can be handled with no need for shunting.
 Five of the berths have railway connections, from which loading and unloading to and from vessels can be done directly.
 The port features RORO, bulk cargo, container, and oil terminals.